nextflow-io/training/docs/hello_nextflow/05_hello_operator.md

     For convenience, we are going to work with a fresh copy of the GATK workflow as it stands at the end of Part 3, but under a different name: `hello-operator.nf`.

 ### 1.1.
-Tell HaplotypeCaller to emit a GVCF and update the output file path
+Tell HaplotypeCaller to emit a GVCF and update the output extension

 Let's open the `hello-operator.nf` file in the code editor.
 It should look very familiar, but feel free to run it if you want to satisfy yourself that it runs as expected.